 Next Generation Sequencing (Virtual)

-Please note: Due to the Covid-19 pandemic, this course will be delivered in a virtual format.
-Attendees will be contacted with further information shortly.
+Please note: Due to the ongoing Covid-19 pandemic, the 2021 Next Generation Sequencing course will once again be delivered in a virtual format.

 Next generation sequencing has become the premier tool in genetic and genomic analysis.
-This laboratory-based course is directed at scientists who will be generating and interpreting sequence information in their research and wish to gain a better understanding of the platforms and techniques involved, and their applications.
+This virtual course provides interactive training in the latest NGS platforms and techniques and their applications to research and healthcare.

-The course will include theoretical and practical information on all of the next-generation sequencing systems available and those on the near horizon.
-The laboratory element will cover a mix of the latest technologies, but will be chosen from short- and long-read sequencing platforms including,
+The course will include theoretical and practical information on all of the next generation sequencing systems available and those on the near horizon.
+Technologies will be chosen from the latest short- and long-read sequencing platforms, including:

 Please note: For the data analysis components of the course, applicants will require a working knowledge of the UNIX/Linux operating system.
 This can be obtained by various methods and is essential to fully benefit from the course.
 There are numerous online introductory tutorials to the UNIX/Linux operating system and command line, including:

-This course is not meant to replace the manufacturers’ training normally supplied with new instruments, nor is it intended to be a training course for those solely interested in next generation sequencing bioinformatics (please refer to our website for dedicated bioinformatics courses).
+This course is not meant to replace the manufacturers’ training normally supplied with new instruments, nor is it intended to be a training course for those solely interested in NGS data analysis (please refer to our website for dedicated bioinformatics courses).

--Detailed description of prominent sequencing technologies: current and future (3rd generation) platforms
+- Detailed description of prominent sequencing technologies: current and emerging platforms

 On completion of the course, participants should be able to: